-- Children five years of age and older: The non-custodial parent would have parenting time during the child’s spring break, seven weeks of the child’s summer vacation and seven days of the child’s winter vacation, with the parents having religious holidays (if celebrated) in alternating years.
+For children five years of age and older, the non-custodial parent would have parenting time during the child’s spring break, seven weeks of the child’s summer vacation and seven days of the child’s winter vacation, with the parents having religious holidays (if celebrated) in alternating years.

 Section IV: Parallel Parenting

 Section IV of the Guidelines addresses the topic of parallel parenting.
 Parallel parenting is an alternative to the standard parenting time model in Indiana which is reserved for situations in which, “the court determines the parties are high conflict and a Parallel Parenting Plan Court Order is necessary to stop ongoing high conflict that is endangering the well-being of the child.”
 As further explained in the Guidelines:

 “In parallel parenting, each parent makes day-to-day decisions about the child while the child is with the parent.
 With parallel parenting, communication between the parents is limited, except in emergencies, and the communication is usually in writing.
 Appropriate counseling professionals are recommended to help parents handle parallel parenting arrangements.
 Parallel parenting may also be appropriate to phase out supervised parenting time.
 Parallel parenting is not a permanent arrangement.”